COVID-19: Safety, Testing, News Alerts, and More.

 For more information about research, please call our main office at 412-692-6438.

-A Vagus Nerve Stimulator (VNS) is a device used to treat seizures when seizure drugs are not effective and surgery is not possible.
+A VNS is a device used to treat seizures when seizure drugs are not effective and surgery is not possible.
 VNS consists of a pacemaker-like generator that is implanted in the chest wall and is programmed by the physician to stimulate the vagus nerve in the neck.
 Thin wires are threaded under the skin and woven around the vagus nerve in the neck.
 This device often reduces the frequency of seizures and can also be activated by a patient or caregiver to stop seizures just as they are beginning.

 Vagus nerve stimulation can work for any seizure type, but it is most often used for children with debilitating epilepsy.
 The VNS device often becomes more effective the longer it is in, and physicians typically know within six months if the VNS is helping to control the child's seizures.